pivotal/docs-tap/tap-gui/plugins/scc-tap-gui.hbs.md

 as one of its resources.

 The following example is a simple supply chain that has only one stage that uses an instance of the CRD.
-The supply chain is created by downloading another supply chain and editing it.
+You can create the supply chain by downloading another supply chain and editing it.

 1. List the existing supply chains in your cluster by running: